bis-med-it/SDMX-dashboard-generator/docs_src/getting_started.md

 ![Yaml sample](_static/yaml_sample.png "This is a yaml sample.")

-- `DashID`: dashboard identifier using any string composed of numbers, letters, and underscores (_), which can be used to compose the URL to display the dashboard.
+- `DashID`: dashboard identifier using any string composed of numbers, letters, and underscores, which can be used to compose the URL to display the dashboard.
 For example, if the base URL of the application is `http://127.0.0.1:5000` and the `DashID` is `eurostat`, the dashboard might be displayed at [http://127.0.0.1:5000/eurostat](http://127.0.0.1:5000/eurostat)

 - `Row`: row position of the visual indicated as an integer value 0…3.
 Up to three charts can share the same row and they are distributed left-right in the order they appear in the specification file.
 Title, subtitle and footnotes are identified with `Row=0` and `chartType=TITLE` and `chartType=FOOTER` respectively